Refrezsh/strapi-query-builder/README.md

       },
     ],
   },
-}; // Query has exact type so Entity Service can return correct return type.
+}; // For filters, the builder creates a generalized type.
 ```

 We can improve readability through IDE autocompletion if we provide the type for which the query is executed.